-BUS 317 FINANCIAL INSTITUTIONS AND MARKETS
+FINANCIAL INSTITUTIONS AND MARKETS BUS 317 3 sem. hrs.
 Prerequisites: BUS 311, ECO 201, ECO 202 and MAT 215

 The study of the central and commercial banking systems and their effect on the credit and output markets.
 Emphasis is placed on the tools available to and the specific policies followed by the Federal Reserve System along with the analysis of interest rates, exchange rates, and the effect of foreign trade and investment on the capital markets.
 (Same as ECO 317)